Jhajeen01/WeatherApp/Readme.md

 ###########################

-This a server side application gets user input city and show the location's current weather!! follows Express and Node.js
+1.This a server side application

+2.gets user input city and show the location's current weather!!

+3.follows Express and Node.js

 ############################